 The study mentioned above from Cornell University stated:

 Raising the temperature from 20°C to 25°C:

 – Reduces errors by 44%

 – Saves ~$2.00 per worker in lost productivity

 Quiet or Noisy?

-Whether it’s the general background noise of life, or music, we each have a different reaction to the sounds around us.
-Like so many of the situations I’ve examined here – your working environment will dictate how much you can do to change the leavel of noise around you.
+Whether it’s the general background noise of life or music, we each have a different reaction to the sounds around us.
+Like so many of the situations I’ve examined here – your working environment will dictate how much you can do to change the level of noise around you.

 More and more people are using headphones to control what they listen to.

-A quick search of ‘music for concentration’ on Spotify uncovers a huge number of playlists.
-Whether classical, hip hop, electronic, or music from films – there seems to be something for everyone.
+Searching ‘music for concentration’ on Spotify uncovers a huge number of playlists.
+Whether classical, hip hop, electronic or music from films – there seems to be something for everyone.
 In fact, even if quiet is your thing, the selection is still extensive when the search term is “white noise”.